 DUI Charges in Kearny, NJ

 Arrested for DWI in Kearny?
 Well you aren’t the only one.
 Every year police in Kearny arrest well over 100 people who are suspected of driving while intoxicated in town.
 These cases are then typically prosecuted in the Kearny Municipal Court, which we talk about in more detail later in this article.
 This large influx of DWI cases is due in part to the State Troopers who supplement the drunk driving arrests by pulling over drivers on the areas of the New Jersey Turnpike and I-280 that run through the Town of Kearny.
 In fact, Kearny does so many DUI cases that the Kearny Municipal Court regularly schedules special DWI sessions with no other cases on the calendar to address these drunk driving cases in particular and prosecute them vigorously.
-However, you should not let this practice of aggressive prosecution intimidate you and make you concede to the charges.
-The important thing to remember is that each case is different and pathway your case takes between a conviction or dismissal can often come down to a technicality.
+However, you should not let this practice of aggressive prosecution intimidate you or make you concede to the charges.
+The important thing to remember is that each case is different and the pathway your case takes between a conviction or dismissal can often come down to a technicality.
+These technicalities or nuance issues can often times be looked over, especially by the untrained eye, and that can mean the difference between a dismissal or a conviction for DWI.
+Being able to pinpoint and exploit these technicalities can create leverage for a defendant which can result in a suppression of evidence.
+This means that the evidence against you such as the breathalyzer reading, blood results, urine results, etc. would not be able to be used against you.
+Obviously, without these key pieces of evidence, the prosecutor may have real trouble trying to prove the DWI allegations against you.

 Can A Lawyer Help Beat My DWI Charges?

 If you are charged with driving while intoxicated in Kearny then your case will most likely be heard in the Kearny Municipal Court located at 404 Kearny Avenue, 3 rd Fl., Kearny, NJ 07032.
-Judge Thomas D. McKeon will preside over your DUI case and all related charges.
+This also applies if you were pulled over and arrested on 280 by State Police and taken to a different barracks such as the one in Newark.
+What matters is where you were physically located when finally stopped by the police.
+The easiest way to tell is to look in the top right corner of your ticket and the State Police will normally write the name of the town where you need to appear.
+Once in Kearny Municipal Court, Judge Thomas D. McKeon will preside over your DUI case and all related charges.
 Since there are no jury trials, it is the judge’s job to find if the municipal prosecutor and police meet their burden of proving the defendant’s intoxication and other elements of the charge beyond a reasonable doubt.
 Because DWI cases are often so complicated and serious, the court will normally schedule two special DWI sessions each month depending on the schedule.
 If you need to call the court you should contact the court administrator, Melissa A. Murray at (201) 955-7410 or (201) 955-7411.
+In situations where there was an accident with the DWI that resulted in an injury to another person or if you were driving while suspended because of a prior DWI, then your case will most likely be upgraded to an indictable crime and sent to the Hudson County Superior Court.

 Major Roadways for DUI Stops in Kearny